feren-OS/Feren-User-Guide/docs/nomodesetboot.rst

     Feren OS GRUB Boot Menu

-Now you are at the GRUB screen, scroll down to "Advanced options for Feren OS" and press the ENTER key.
+Now you are at the GRUB screen, scroll down to :guilabel:`Advanced options for Feren OS` and press the ENTER key.
 A new list of options will appear on-screen.
-Of these options, scroll down to "Feren OS, with Linux ... (nomodeset)" and press the ENTER key again.
+Of these options, scroll down to :guilabel:`Feren OS, with Linux ... (nomodeset)` and press the ENTER key again.
 Feren OS should now start booting with nomodeset on.

 Installing Drivers